News: Due to the current Covid-19 epidemic Immigration New Zealand is deferring all selections of Expressions of Interests until further notice!

 - Will you be able to claim points for your qualifications?

-- Will you be able to claim points for your professional expertise?
+- Will you be able to claim bonus points for your professional expertise?

-- Is your profession on one of the Skill Shortages Lists?
+- Is your profession on the Long Term Skill Shortage List?

 - Do you have to be registered in New Zealand?